top of page

 Cube_Design were appointed the architects for the project, which was part financed by the National Lottery Heritage Fund, to the tune of £9.1m.
 Work started in 2017, but the build schedule hit a roadblock when the main contractor went into administration, delaying the completion.

-Museum exhibit with racing cars; displays include vintage cars, historical info from 1940s-1960s.
+Renders of the Silverstone Museum exhibit with racing cars; displays include vintage cars, historical info from 1940s-1960s.
 Background features bold red accents.

 “The story of Silverstone is broader than just Formula 1, the site has a rich and diverse history, which has remained untold to the wider public until now and warrants further investigation and interpretation in a modern and dynamic visitor centre.”
 Chris Mather (Clad News 2016)